3 Regression fundamentals

 geom_line()

-What we see is that the students who went to the camp had lower scores in grades 5 and 6 (i.e., before the camp), but stronger performance in grades 7 and 8.
-This provides prima facie evidence of an positive effect of the science camp on scores.
+Figure 3.1 shows that the students who went to the camp had lower scores in grades 5 and 6 (i.e., before the camp), but stronger performance in grades 7 and 8.
+This provides prima facie evidence of a positive effect of the science camp on scores.

-While the ideal approach might be to randomly assign students to the camp and then compare scores after the camp, it appears that in this case students with lower scores went to camp.
-Given our lack of contextual information, there is no obvious story for what we see in the plot above that is more plausible than (or at least as simple as) one that attributes a positive effect on test scores of going to the science camp.
+While the ideal approach might be to randomly assign students to the camp and then compare scores after the camp, in this case, it appears that students with lower scores went to camp.
+Given our lack of contextual information, there is no obvious story for what we see in Figure 3.1 that is more plausible than (or at least as simple as) one that attributes a positive effect on test scores of going to the science camp.

 A question that we might now have is: What is the best way to test for an effect of the science camp on test scores?
 One reasonable hypothesis is that the summer camp has a biggest effect on seventh-grade scores and that we might compare seventh-grade scores with sixth-grade scores to get the best estimate of the effect of camp on scores.